replicatedhq/replicated-docs/docs/intro-replicated.md

 The Replicated Compatibility Matrix rapidly provisions ephemeral Kubernetes clusters, including multi-node and OpenShift clusters.
 When integrated into existing CI/CD pipelines for an application, the Compatibility Matrix can be used to automatically create a variety of customer-representative environments for testing code changes.

-For more information, see [About the Compatibility Matrix](/vendor/testing-about).
+For more information, see [About Compatibility Matrix](/vendor/testing-about).

 ### Release